 Step 9: Scrape the sides and bottom of the mixing bowl.
 Mix the cake batter on low for another 20 seconds.

 Step 10: Spoon the batter into the bundt pan, evenly distributing the batter around the pan.
-Once all the batter has been added use an offset spatula to spoon and even out the batter.
-Tap the bundt pan against the counter 4 times to remove air bubbles from the batter.
+Smooth the batter with an offset spatula.

-Step 11: Bake the cake until it has risen, is golden brown, and the temperature in the center registers about 202 degrees F.
+Step 11: Bake the cake until it has risen, is golden brown, and the temperature in the center registers about 202°F.

 Step 12: Remove the pan from the oven and place it on a wire rack to cool for 15 minutes.